perladvent/perldotcom/content/article/professional-scripts-are-a-snap-with-getopt--long.md

 }

 Scripts are practically Perl's raison d'être, and so naturally it has some great scripting tools.
-[Getopt::Long](http://perldoc.perl.org/Getopt/Long.html) is a module for parsing command line arguments (similar to Python's [argparse](https://docs.python.org/dev/library/argparse.html)).
-Using Getopt::Long, you can quickly define a standard Unix-like interface for your program.
+[Getopt::Long]({{< mcpan "Getopt::Long" >}}) is a module for parsing command line arguments (similar to Python's [argparse](https://docs.python.org/dev/library/argparse.html)).
+Using [Getopt::Long]({{< mcpan "Getopt::Long" >}}), you can quickly define a standard Unix-like interface for your program.
 With just a few lines of code you can parse, type-check and assign the parameters passed to your program.
 Sounds good?
 Read on to find out how.

 ### Building a basic app

 Let's imagine I wanted to create a program for creating software licenses, like [App::Software::License]({{<mcpan "App::Software::License" >}}).
 The user will run the program and it will print the software license text, with the license text customized for the user.
-To do this, the program will need to process a few arguments from the user - a perfect use case for Getopt::Long!
+To do this, the program will need to process a few arguments from the user—a perfect use case for [Getopt::Long]({{< mcpan "Getopt::Long" >}})!
 Let's start with the license holder's name:

 ```perl
 #!/usr/bin/env perl